darkreactions/ESCALATE_report/README.md

 1. `python runme.py <dataset-name> -l <workup target>`

 2. For additional command line options see `python runme.py --help`

+3. If you want to change column headers specify them in the `dataset_rename.json` file

 5. A file named <directory>.csv will contain the 2d CSV of the dataset using the configured headers from the data or the mapping developed for the lab.
 The `data/` folder will contain the generated JSONs.